 This disease is likely to be a problem in warm, moist weather.

 Control options range from cultural ones, such as using disease-free seeds that have been heated with 122°F water for 15 minutes, to keeping good airflow between plants, eliminating cruciferous weeds, and rotating crops.

 Also, try and keep your kale leaves dry to prevent these fungi from gaining a foothold.
 If you do irrigate, do so in the morning and keep the spray at the base of plants, off the leaves.

-You can also spray with biofungicides such as Bacillus amyloliquefaciens (Double Nickle) or B. subtilis (Serenade).
+You can also spray with biofungicides such as Bacillus amyloliquefaciens (Double Nickle) or B. subtilis (CEASE).
 Liquid copper is another option.

 Anthracnose (Colletotrichum higginsianum)

 This fungus causes dry, circular lesions on the leaves of your kale plants, and can also predispose them to bacterial soft rot.

 Sources of infection include infected seeds, some types of weeds, and fallen leaves.

 Fortunately, this fungal disease is most likely to occur during moist warm weather – not typical weather for growing kale.
 Fungicides can be used to control this infection.